SvenTo/steampipe-plugin-cf/docs/index.md

 # Cloud Foundry + Steampipe

-[Cloud Foundry](https://www.cloudfoundry.org/)  is an open source, multi-cloud application platform as a service (PaaS).
+[Cloud Foundry](https://www.cloudfoundry.org/)  is an open-source, multi-cloud application platform as a service (PaaS).

-[Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.
+[Steampipe](https://steampipe.io) is an open-source CLI to instantly query cloud APIs using SQL.

 List apps in your Cloud Foundry account: